Mysore Sandal Soap: History

 In the early 20th century, the Mysore Kingdom in India was one of the largest producers of sandalwood in the world.
 It was also one of the major exporters of the wood, most of which was exported to Europe.
 During the First World War, large reserves of sandalwood were left over because they could not be exported due to the war.
-To make good use of these reserves, Nalvadi Krishnaraja Wodeyar, the king of Mysore, established the Government Soap Factory in Bangalore.
+To make good use of these reserves, Nalvadi Krishnaraja Wodeyar, the king of Mysore, Diwan Sir M. Vishweshwaraiah and Sri S.G.Shastri established the Government Soap Factory in Bangalore.

+In 1913, Sir M Visvesvaraya was nominated to the Council of IISc.
+This association had an immediate impact on the nature of research at IISc.
+In less than five years, six factories were started.
+The most successful of these were the sandalwood oil and the soap factories.

 This factory, which was set up in 1916, started manufacturing soaps under the brand name Mysore Sandal Soap using sandalwood oil as the main ingredient.
 A factory to distill sandalwood oil from the wood was set up at Mysore in the same year.
 In 1944, another sandalwood oil factory was set up at Shimoga.
 After the unification of Karnataka, these factories came under the jurisdiction of the government of Karnataka.
 In 1980, the Government decided to merge these factories and incorporate them under a company named Karnataka Soaps and Detergents Limited.
-Sharabha, a mythological creature having a body of a lion and the head of an elephant, was chosen as the logo of the company because the creature represents the combined virtues of wisdom, courage, and strength and symbolizes the company's philosophy.
+Sharabha, a mythological creature having the body of a lion and the head of an elephant, was chosen as the logo of the company because the creature represents the combined virtues of wisdom, courage, and strength and symbolizes the company's philosophy.
 The company has since diversified, and manufactures incense sticks, talcum powder, and detergents, apart from soaps.

 Business

-In 2006 the KSDL factory accounted for 6500-tonnes of the total production of 450,000 tonnes of soap from India.
+In 2006, the KSDL factory accounted for 6500-tonnes of the total production of 450,000 tonnes of soap from India.
 The KSDL's soap factory has an installed capacity to produce 26,000 tonnes of soap per year.
-In 2004-2005, the factory sold Rs 1.15 billion (about US$28.75 million) with the Sandal Soap accounting for an average monthly sale of about Rs.
+In 2004-2005, the factory sold Rs 1.15 billion (about US$28.75 million), with the Sandal Soap accounting for an average monthly sale of about Rs.
 75 million ($1.87 million).
-The advertising and marketing of the soap was not of a high-profile until 2006 when the cricketer M. S. Dhoni was selected as the first brand ambassador.
-Other marketing strategies being employed to market this soap include a scheme where the distributors who meet the targeted sales could enter a drawing where they could win silver or gold coins.
+The company expanded its advertising and marketing activities in 2006, when cricketer M. S. Dhoni was selected as the first brand ambassador.
+Other marketing strategies included a distributor incentive scheme in which distributors who met sales targets could enter a draw for silver or gold coins.
 About 85% of the sales of this soap are from the South Indian states of Karnataka, Andhra Pradesh, and Tamil Nadu.
-Most users of this soap are above 40 years of age, and it has yet to gain more acceptance by the youth in India.
-Apart from the regular, Mysore Sandal Soap, KSDL has also introduced the Mysore Sandal baby soap to target this share of the market.
-However, KSDL is facing issues such as shortage of sandalwood, which has resulted in the company using only 25% of the manufacturing capacity of its factory and leading to reduced production.
+The product has had lower adoption among younger consumers in India.
+Apart from the regular Mysore Sandal Soap, KSDL has also introduced Mysore Sandal baby soap to target this market segment.
+A shortage of sandalwood has reduced production and resulted in the factory operating at approximately 25% of its manufacturing capacity.
 The main reason for this is the depletion of sandalwood reserves in Karnataka.